googlemaps-samples/js-deck.gl-demos/ArcLayer/README.md

 <p align="center"><img src="https://github.com/googlemaps/deck.gl-demos/raw/master/DemoApp/src/img/screenshot.png" /></p>

-## Running the demo
+## Running the app

-To run the demo on localhost, do the following:
+To run the app on localhost, do the following:

 1. Download or clone the repo.